chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 ## Features

+- **Interactive Chat-Based Authentication**: First-time login is handled through Telegram's "Saved Messages" chat, eliminating the need for terminal input.
+Perfect for background processes and non-interactive environments.
+See [INTERACTIVE_LOGIN.md](INTERACTIVE_LOGIN.md) for details.
 - **User Account Based Access**: Uses a user account (not a bot token) for authentication, controlled by specifying a target username in the configuration.
 - **Automatic Extraction**: Supports a wide range of compressed file formats, including zip, rar, 7z, tar, gz, bz2, and xz.
 - **Torbox CDN Downloads**: Automatically detects and downloads files from Torbox CDN links sent in text messages.